0xgiovatrc/annoyingCounter/README.md

    - Complete the level swiftly.
 Each level has a time limit to keep you on your toes.

 4. **Complete All the Levels:**
-   - Your ultimate challenge is to successfully conquer all the levels in a row to emerge victorious.
+   - Your ultimate challenge is to successfully conquer all the levels in a row to emerge victorious and get the **Marvelous Final Prize**.

 5. **Restart on Failure:**
    - Fail a level?
 You'll restart from the beginning.
 Persistence is key if you want to overcome the *Annoying Counter*!